joshuagreenslade/CSCC09/assignment/3/README.md

     - left: (string) the username of the user added before the current one
     - right: (string) the username of the user added after the current one
 - response: 400
-  - body: "Invalid gallery name, must only contain numbers or letters"
+  - body: "Validation errors: [ { param: 'gallery', msg: 'Must only contain numbers or letters', value: gallery } ]"
 - response: 401
   - body: "Forbidden"
 - response: 404